How Eating Disorders Impact Pregnancy: Risks, Weight Gain, and Anorexia Nervosa

 Research suggests that online therapy can be as effective as in-person therapy for the treatment of several mental health conditions.
 In a 2022 meta-analysis and systematic review, researchers compared data from multiple studies to determine the comparable efficacy of these therapeutic formats.
 Their analysis, which included 12 studies and 931 total patients, found no significant differences between online and in-person therapy on a variety of outcomes.
 These outcomes, which were measured both immediately after treatment and at 3, 6, and 12 months, included symptom severity, overall improvement, function, working alliance, and client satisfaction.

-Also, individuals don’t have to have an official diagnosis of an eating disorder to see an online therapist.
-Online therapists often treat people with a variety of mental health problems, relationship challenges, and body image concerns.
+Also, individuals don’t have to be diagnosed with eating disorders to see an online therapist.
+Online therapists often treat people with a variety of mental health problems, relationship challenges, eating disorders, and body image concerns.

-If you’re experiencing an eating disorder, whether you’re pregnant or not, know that you don’t have to face it alone.
+If you’re experiencing an eating disorder, during pregnancy or not, know that you don’t have to face it alone.
 Take the first step toward getting help with an eating disorder and reach out to BetterHelp today.

 - Previous Article